mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 In the end I probably built too much (_It's an old Dean Martin recipe_ :) ) but it was increasingly difficult to get users to interact with the product without the additional features.
 So now I am feature complete from the first learning and ready for the next batch of "If it only did..."

+Big feature adds included:

+- Configure any card to open a profile or any other url.
+- Add as many social (links) buttons to a profile.
+- Added an option to display a share back button on the profile, so the user can receive contact info.
+- Some additional configuration on the profile (change background color).
+- Robust admin section.
+- I did not implement the ability to use the profile page as a user's "website"

 **Total Cost (so far)**: $150

 - $85 from previous section